-Are you planning to start measuring customer satisfaction but can’t decide whether to use CSAT, NPS, or CES survey?
+Are you planning to start measuring customer satisfaction?
+Can’t decide whether to use a CSAT, NPS, or CES survey?

 FACT: 81% of organizations consider customer experience (CX) as a competitive differentiator.
 According to the same research, 84% of the companies focusing on CX earn more revenue, and 92% experienced increased customer loyalty.